 “[Sir Gibbie] moved me the way books did when, as a child, the great gates of literature began to open and first encounters with noble thoughts and utterances were unspeakably thrilling.”

--Elizabeth Yates, in the introduction to her edited edition of Sir Gibbie, 1963
+-Elizabeth Yates, in the introduction to her edited version of Sir Gibbie, 1963

 I don’t remember a time when I wasn’t familiar with George MacDonald’s unforgettable characters.
 The Princess and Curdie, Ranald Bannerman, and Sir Gibbie were just as much a part of my world as Lucy Pevensie, Anne Shirley, and Jo March.

-I remember losing myself in the thrilling tale of The Princess and the Goblin from the time I could pull books off the shelf when I visited my grandmother’s.
+I remember losing myself in the thrilling fantasy tale of The Princess and the Goblin from the time I could pull books off the shelf at my grandmother’s.
 And Linda Hill Griffith’s rich illustrations of The Christmas Stories of George MacDonald were the backdrop that accompanied my perusal of his tales each and every December.

 But according to entry number five scrawled in my faithful book log, The Boyhood of Ranald Bannerman was the first full-length George MacDonald book I got my hands on.
 I read Ranald’s tale (largely reminiscent of MacDonald’s own) the month before I turned seven years old.
 It was his world of the Scottish highlands I encountered even before I visited Little House in the Big Woods on my own, entered Narnia for myself, or came to know my beloved heroines Anne Shirley and Jo March.
-And to that land of heather moors and peat fires I returned again and again with At the Back of the North Wind and a children’s edition of Sir Gibbie.
+And after a fantasy trip At the Back of the North Wind, I returned to that land of heather moors and peat fires with a children’s edition of Sir Gibbie.

-I grew up watching my mother devour every single one of Michael Phillip’s edited versions of George MacDonald’s novels.
-And as I reached my teens, I, too, began to delve into the depths of the longer tales MacDonald wove, assisted like my mother by the easier to read versions courtesy of Michael Phillips and Bethany House Publishers.
-I began with The Fisherman’s Lady and The Marquis’ Secret and couldn’t stop until I’d devoured every one of the MacDonald titles on our shelf.
+I grew up watching my mother read every single one of Michael Phillip’s edited versions of George MacDonald’s novels.
+And as I reached my teens, I, too, began to delve into the depths of the longer tales MacDonald wove, assisted like my mother by the easier to read versions courtesy of Michael Phillips.
+I began with The Fisherman’s Lady and The Marquis’ Secret and couldn’t stop until I’d devoured every one of the MacDonald titles on our shelves.

-While I’m rarely one for reading a book condensed from the original (after all, it usually feels a bit too much like watching the movie before reading the book!), MacDonald’s works are a special case.
-In many of his novels, he used rich Scottish brogue for the dialogue between characters.
-Without some editing, these passages would leave the modern reader wondering what was just said.
-Michael Phillips did a masterful job of preserving bits of the Scottish dialect (especially for certain characters) while making the conversations on the whole much more understandable.
-He artfully rearranges the wandering descriptions and random sermonizing of MacDonald’s originals into condensed versions that are readable and yet still deep.
+While I’m rarely one for reading a book condensed from the original (it usually feels a bit too much like watching the movie before reading the book!), some of MacDonald’s works are a special case.
+In eleven of his Scottish novels, MacDonald used a Scots dialect (called “Doric”) for the dialogue between characters.
+Without some translation, these passages would leave many English readers wondering what was said.
+Michael Phillips did a masterful job of preserving bits of the Scots dialect (especially for certain characters) while making the conversations on the whole much more understandable.
+In his edits of MacDonald’s English novels, Phillips artfully rearranges the wandering descriptions and sermons of the originals into condensed versions that are readable and yet still deep.

-While Michael Phillips was by far the most extensive editor and purveyor of MacDonald’s works, he was not the only one who took a turn at editing the master.
+While Michael Phillips was by far the most extensive editor and purveyor of MacDonald’s English and Scottish novels, he was not the only one who took a turn at editing the master.
 Elizabeth Yates presented the world with an edited version of Sir Gibbie in 1963, as well as Gathered Grace, a compilation of George MacDonald’s poems.
 Kathryn Lindskoog, a C.S.
-Lewis scholar, offered another children’s edition of of Sir Gibbie, aiming to return it to its original, Christ-centered plot.
-I read a few of MacDonald’s books that were edited by Dan Hamilton, but most of them lacked the richness I’d come to expect from MacDonald.
-Hamilton’s rendition of The Boyhood of Ranald Bannerman was the exception to that rule, perhaps because it was edited with children in mind.
+Lewis scholar, offered another children’s edition of of Sir Gibbie in 1992, aiming to return it to its original, Christ-centered plot.
+Dan Hamilton edited 11 of MacDonald’s titles which were published in the 1980s by Victor Books.
+(While many of Hamilton’s renditions lacked the richness I’d come to expect from MacDonald, I enjoyed the titles he edited for young readers, including his version of The Boyhood of Ranald Bannerman.)

 MacDonald the Husband, Father, Teacher, and Preacher